 Now buckle up because the ride is going to be delicious.

 Ndolé is the most popular dish in Cameroon.
 You’ll find it at nearly all ceremonies and banquets.
 When asking tourists what they most loved about their stay in Cameroon, they’ll always name this dish.

 Ndolé is a traditional dish of the Duala people of one of the coastal regions of Cameroon.
 It is a peanut-based stew made with Ndolé leaves (also called bitter leaves), crayfish, beef, and spices.
 The whole thing is served with miondo (a starchy mixture of ground cassava tied up in banana leaves) or plantain.

 2. Fufu and Eru

-After ndolé, this is one of the most loved dishes in all Cameroon.
+After Ndolé, this is one of the most loved dishes of Cameroon.
 In nearly all markets, you’ll find a Mami Eru; that is a mami (the pidgin word for mama or mother) who sells fufu and eru.
 Fufu and eru is a traditional dish from the northwest and southwest regions of Cameroon and its neighboring Nigeria.

 The stew consists of eru (Gnetum africanum) stewed with spinach (commonly called waterleaf in Cameroon), palm oil, and either smoked fish, dried crayfish, cow skin (called canda in pidgin), or beef.
 It is served with water fufu (a slightly sour, boiled, and pounded starchy cassava) or pounded garri (roasted granular starchy food material made from cassava).